d-carrigg/BinWips/ReadMe.md

 BinWips will throw an error if the assembly does not exist or if you do not have a matching reference for each assembly you reference in your class template.

+## Contributing

+Contributions are welcome, please open an issue or pull request.
+A couple of general requirements:

+- Must pass PSScriptAnalyzer with severity of `warning` or greater
+- Add Pester tests for any new features, see the workflow file for how the pipeline runs the tests

 ## Testing

 Testing is done through Pester.
 To run the tests, clone the repo and run